The War on Democracy: Reception

-Peter Bradshaw wrote in The Guardian:
+On review aggregator Rotten Tomatoes, 77% of 13 critic reviews are positive.

+Peter Bradshaw wrote in The Guardian that "[Pilger] recounts the shabby tale of how the postwar United States set about... [removing] inconvenient nationalisers in small countries" and criticised his approach to Hugo Chavez saying "Maybe he thinks that questioning Chávez on this point would be playing into the hands of the smearmongers.
+Maybe.
+But he's in dereliction of his journalistic duty, just the same...
+But however posterity depicts [Chavez], the truth of Pilger's overall story is plain enough.

+Kat Brown in Empire gave the film four out of five stars writing that it is "a brilliantly-researched and sometimes shocking insight into the democratic position of those countries whose dealings with America are more along the lines of slave than political poodle".

-Andrew Billen wrote in The Times:
+Andrew Billen wrote in The Times: "By any standards his latest outing was an impressive polemic, but by any standards, too, Pilger's patsy questioning of President Chávez was a disgrace".

 James Walton in The Daily Telegraph thought that while "Pilger stressed that Venezuela's potential utopia is under threat", he "made exactly the same claims for Chavez that he was making for the Sandinistas in Nicaragua" in the 1980s.
 In Pilger's account of US involvement in Latin America, Walton wrote, "while this was the most familiar section of the programme, it was also the most powerful and persuasive – because, once he was attacking his baddies, Pilger duly seemed on more solid ground.
 His recital, pretty polished by now, included chapter and verse on American involvement in torture, massacres and terrorism.
 He exposed (again) 'the epic lie' that this was done for the sake of democracy".

 The War on Democracy won the One World Media TV Documentary Award in 2008.

 Box office

 The War on Democracy grossed $199,500 at the box office in Australia.